RitaJain/DateParserAutomation/README.md

     ==============
     Maven  tool is used for the project build and dependencies configuration.
     > Execution from a terminal window example:

-    $ mvn clean test  -Dbrowser=chrome
+    $ mvn clean test

    Reporting
    =========
-   Testng Default reporting listner is used for generation of reports can be found  in test-output folder  named with below names:
+   Testng Default reporting listner is used for generation of reports can be found  in test-output folder  named with below names

     - Index.html
     - emailable-report.html